-Below are the strongest indications of Trifolium Pratense in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Trifolium Pratense in traditional homeopathic usage, not reviewed by the FDA.

 Compare: Trifolium repens - Melilotus Officinalis White Clover - (Prophylactic against mumps, feeling of congestion in salivary glands, pain and hardening, especially submaxillary; worse, lying down.
 Mouth filled with watery saliva, Worse lying down.
 Taste of blood in mouth and throat.
 Sensation as if heart would stop, with great fear, better sitting up or moving about; worse, when alone, with cold sweat on face.)

 Mental failure, loss of memory.

 Coryza like that which precedes hay-fever; thin mucus, with much irritation